|

 Assign a new record-separator to be used by the chomp variants. |

-Methods inherited from class java.lang.Object |
+| Methods inherited from class java.lang.Object |

 clone, equals, finalize, getClass, hashCode, notify, notifyAll, toString, wait, wait, wait |

-Method Detail |
+| Method Detail |

-public static int chomp(java.util.Map table) throws java.lang.ClassCastException
+public static int chomp(java.util.Map table)

-on the values of the Map
+chomp on the values of the Map

 object passed in.
 Returns the total number of characters removed.

-- An object implementing the Map interface
+table - An object implementing the Map interface

-public static int chomp(java.lang.StringBuffer buffer)
+java.lang.ClassCastExceptionpublic static int chomp(java.lang.StringBuffer buffer)

-on the StringBuffer
+chomp on the StringBuffer passed in

 as a parameter.

-- StringBuffer with the string data to trim
+buffer - StringBuffer with the string data to trim

 public static int chomp(java.lang.StringBuffer[] buffers)

-on an array of StringBuffer
+chomp on an array of StringBuffer

 objects.
 Returns the total number of characters removed from all buffers.

-- An array of StringBuffer objects to operate upon
+buffers - An array of StringBuffer objects to operate upon

 public static java.lang.String getRecordSeparator()